 It can be very effective to show that a hero is unable to perform some simple task at the beginning of the story.
 In Ordinary People the young hero Conrad is unable to eat French toast his mother has prepared for him.
 It signifies, in symbolic language, his inability to accept being loved and cared for, because of the terrible guilt he bears over the accidental death of his brother.
 It’s only after he undertakes an emotional hero’s journey, and relives and processes the death through therapy, that he is able to accept love.

-– Christopher Vogler, The Writer’s Journey
+Christopher Vogler, The Writer’s Journey

-But this does not go far enough.
+Aside from that, Vogler’s advice does not go far enough.
 Go one step further and break it in half.

 Everyone who gives writers advice about characterisation has something to say about this topic.
 Author of the book Story GeniusLisa Cron says that it’s the character’s internal struggle that makes the external struggle important.
-This echoes exactly what John Truby says about external desires on the surface vs character weakness underneath.

 What about children’s books?
 Do they follow the same rules?

 Mostly, but not always.
-Some picture books do not feature characters with weakness.
+Some picture books do not feature characters with shortcoming.
 These stories tend to be of the carnivalesque variety.
-A few standout examples feature the reader as protagonist.
-These, too, do not follow the rules of story.
+A few standout examples feature the reader as main character.
+These postmodernmeta examples do not follow the general rules of story.